holahoon/engineering-notes/dev/go/Structs, Methods, and Interfaces.md

 Al we want to do is take a collection of *shapes*, call the `Area()` method on them and then check the result.
 We want to be able to write some kind of `checkArea` function that we can pass both `Rectangle`s and `Circle`s too, but fail to compile if we try to pass something that isn't a shape.
 With Go, we can codify this intent with **interfaces**.

+Very similar to struct, but instead of defining fields, we define a "method set".
+A method set is a list of methods that a type must have in order to "implement" the interface.

 ```go
 // shapes_test.go